-Other times as recommended by your child's provider
+Other times, as advised by your child's provider

 How can I get a peak flow meter?

-Talk with your child's healthcare provider about getting a PFM and step-by-step instructions
+Talk with your child's healthcare provider about getting a PFM.
+Ask for step-by-step

-If your child is using more than one peak flow meter, be sure they are the same brand.
+If your child is using more than 1 peak flow meter, make sure they're the same brand.